-Many parameters provide a translatable alternative: when populated with an identifier for the native Laravel's localization ability, those assign a translated string to the reference attribute.
+Many parameters provide a translatable alternative: when populated with an identifier for the native Laravel's localization functions, those assign a translated string to the reference attribute.

 @php